RuneBlaze/audioio/docs/source/build.windows.rst

 6. Build TorchAudio with the custom FFmpeg
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To use this FFmpeg libraries for building torchaudio, do the following;
+To use this FFmpeg libraries for building torchffmpeg, do the following;
 1. Uninstall ``ffmpeg`` package installed by conda. ``conda uninstall ffmpeg``.
 2. When building set ``FFMPEG_ROOT`` environment variable to the directory where the libraries like ``libavcodec`` are found.